bourquenoud/ass/README.md

 # Getting started

 ***DISCLAIMER*** *: It has only been tested on Linux.
 As it requires POSIX and GNU libraries it probably won't compile for MacOS, and certainly won't for Windows.
-However, the generated code is portable across all three OS*
+However, the generated code is portable across all three OSs.*

 ## Build and install